 Human Resource Managers can save time and money with a Human Resources Management programme, like an online Higher Certificate in HR.
 This is because HR also governs the onboarding of any new staff or team members.
 This can also save a lot of time for managers who simply do not have the capacity to show their new team members the general ropes.
 Managers can rest assured that by the time a newly inducted employee is introduced, they have already been familiarized with how the company works.
 This means that they can concentrate on an employee’s capabilities and work performance and not waste time having to show someone where the closest bathroom is located.

 3. Nurturing Talent & Loyalty

 Not all managers are natural born leaders who are in tune with how to oversee the general workplace well-being of an employee.
-Having Human Resources on-hand or even studying HR themselves means that managers will have an avenue for getting advice on how to be better leaders.
+Having Human Resources knowledge on-hand or even studying an HR course themselves means that managers will have an avenue for getting advice on how to be better leaders.
 This could be achieved through creating training and development programmes to foster good employer-employee relationships or learning how to nurture morale and satisfaction levels in a team.
 At the end of the day, nurturing top talent and fostering loyalty is important for any manager.

 Human Resource Management programmes for non-HR Managers is a must

 Are you interested in studying Human Resource Management as a career?
 Or, perhaps you’d just like to add this to your growing collection of managerial skills in the workplace?
 This is an excellent step in the right direction for the ambitious manager, regardless of your particular discipline, to help streamline resources and operations.
 Whatever your ultimate goal and objective, we can assist by offering a wide range of HR courses and programmes, many of which can be offered online via distance education.
 Contact MANCOSA to discuss the benefits of taking our Human Resource Management programme.